KhronosGroup/glTF/extensions/2.0/Khronos/KHR_texture_ktx/README.md

 ## Color Texture Sources

-When this extension is used it is allowed to provide color textures that does not use sRGB transfer function for texture sources refered to by material source objects.
-In the core spec this affects baseColorTextureand emissiveTexture, in extensions it will affect any color texture source.
-This means that when this extension is used a texture that stores color values shall not be sRGB encoded, if it contains higher range than 8 bits per color component.
+Texture data provided by this extension is always encoded using linear transfer function.
+When this extension is used with material texture slots that expect sRGB-encoded values, only the fallback 8-bit texture (when present) uses sRGB encoding.

+>Implementation Note: For the core glTF 2.0 specification, these texture slots include emissiveTexture and baseColorTexture; for material extensions, it's usually texture slots named *ColorTexture.

 ## KTX v2 Images